 As will be discussed in the next 3 sections, temporal differencing tests are used to analyze Polar Region data.
-These are analogous to the temporal differencing tests currently used in CDFS-II to analyze geostationary data (see d'Entremont and Gustafson, 2003), with the major difference being that it is applied to polar-orbiting data.
-Because of the large overlap between consecutive orbits, and the temporal stability of polar backgrounds (relative to the diurnal changes in mid latitudes and tropics), it is possible to apply similar techniques to the polar orbiting data at high latitudes.
-To accommodate the shift in sub track with each orbit it is necessary to put all the data from current and previous orbits into a common projection.
-A polarstereographic projection similar to the AFWA grid was selected, however, to minimize distortion it is defined with a true latitude of 80° and a resolution of 4 km.
+These are analogous to the temporal differencing tests currently used to process high-temporal resolution geostationary data, with the major difference being that it is applied to polarorbiting data.
+Because of the large overlap between consecutive orbits. and the temporal stability of polar backgrounds (relative to the diurnal changes in mid latitudes and tropics), it is possible to employ temporal consistency checks to the polar orbiting data at high latitudes. То accommodate the shift in sub track with each orbit it is necessary to first put all the data from current and previous orbits into a common projection.
+A polar-stereographic grid projection was defined with a true latitude of 80° and a resolution of 4 km.

-After each orbit from a given satellite is processed, a post processing step extracts all data poleward of 70° latitude and maps it into the new polar grid - one each for the North and South polar regions (Figure 9) - with newer data overwriting older.
-In this way a mosaic database is established that contains the most recent data available from the satellite.
-This in turn is used as a baseline to identify locations in any new data where there has been a recent change.
+After each orbit from a given satellite is processed, a post processing step extracts all data pole-ward of 70° latitude and maps it into the new polar grid - one each for the North and South Polar Regions (Figure 9Figure ) - with newer data overwriting older.
+In this way a mosaic database is established that contains the most recent data available from each satellite.
+This in turn is used as a background to identify locations in any new data where there has been a recent change.
 Each polar grid database contains separate mosaics of the midwave and thermal IR channel data, valid time, and solar zenith angle.

 The process of co-registering the satellite data to the polar stereographic grid has the additional benefit of minimizing the amount of over- and under-sampling that occurs with AVHRR GAC pixels (nominal 4-km resolution) during the transformation process.
 Mapping accuracies must be to within one pixel.
 Any registration errors that exist between two or more images can result in false cloud signatures.
 For example, along an ice edge, a water pixel in one image may be misaligned to an ice pixel in the next image.
-Since it is likely that the TIR brightness temperatures measured from the two different backgrounds will differ significantly, the temporal difference algorithm is likely to misclassify the pixel in at least one of the scenes as cloud-filled.
+Since it is likely that the TIR brightness temperatures measured from the two different backgrounds will differ significantly, the temporal difference algorithm is likely to misclassify the pixel in at least one of the scenes as cloud-filled